Consult with Krystal

 I don’t like feeling anxious (or disgusted!), but I don’t know what else to do besides go through his phone.
-But I don’t want to keep upsetting him and I’m tired of fighting about this with him.
+I’m tired of fighting with him.
 Is it wrong that I go through his phone?
-Should he get used to it or how do I manage my anxiety?
+What should I do?

 – Anxious Girlfriend